Joint in middle of Warsaw causes annoyance (7)

 'causes annoyance' is the definition.

-Although both the answer and definition are verbs in their -s form, I don't see how one could define the other.
+Although both the answer and definition are verbs in their -s form, I can't understand how they can define each other.

 'joint in middle of warsaw' is the wordplay.